The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/7-handling-forms.md

 5. Render a success or an error message
 6. Don't worry about styling.
 Just aim for functionality!

-Use the example in `0-contact-form-solution-with-post` as a guide for what this looks like when completed!
+Use the example in `0-contact-form-complete` as a guide for what this looks like when completed!

-## Additional Reading

 ### Other Form Events